c0ruptqq/personal-nextjs/posts/notes/chem/Bonding.md

 The '->' in the second diagram represents that both electrons were given by nitrogen.

+An easy way to chek if the dot and cross diagram is correct is by adding up all the electrons in teh outer shells of all the ellements before and after.

 ### Average bond enthalpy (brief start)